toboche/dev-notes/coroutines/coroutines.md

 * Channels are fair - the first coroutine to call `receive()` gets the value
 * `ticket(delayMillis, initialDelayMillis)` - create a ticker channel - a channel that emits Unit every time a given delay passes.
 It is aware of possible consumer pauses adn, by default, adjusts next produced element delay if a paused occurs, trying to maintain a fixed rate od produced elements.
-*
-*
+Set `mode` to `TickerMode.FIXED_DELAY` to maintain a fixed delay between elements.